xke/total-recall-101/README.md

 2. Sign into your Gmail account, and copy and paste the <a href="https://script.google.com/d/1FFgmhq4ZkiweXINSwXv-5_0S6OEu72Ii3DCIZ7DduYdEBNqG1KwP-1dA/edit?usp=sharing" target="_blank">Total Recall 101</a> code into your new blank project (removing all previous code).
 You may rename your project (e.g. to "My Total Recall 101").

 3. In your project, go to "Run" > "totalRecall" on the toolbar.
 An authorization popup will appear.
 Click "Accept" on that popup.

-	The requested set of permissions allows the app to search your email archive with the latest recall information and send you alert emails that help you know about relevant recalls.
-All your email information remains private to you.

 4. Wait for the script to finish running and then check your Gmail inbox.
 You should have received a Total Recall email!
 If you encounter issues, you can email me at <a href="mailto:xke@alum.mit.edu">xke@alum.mit.edu</a>.